drewmol/bistc.io/README.md

 # bistc.io
-bitsc.io, information information. creating secure and effecient users by choice or by force!
+bitsc.io, information information. securing users by choice or by force!

+  We (Andrew, ) started this project because your ip camera/dvr/doorbell/toaster broke our twitter